Theory of magnetoroton bands in moir\'e materials

-In this Letter we investigate the simplest example of the interplay between periodic potentials, interaction-induced excitation gaps, band topology and strong magnetic fields by examining how the neutral excitations of the gapped Laughlin FQH state evolve when a periodic potential is added to the Hamiltonian.
-The external potential mixes the magnetoroton \cite{GMP,GMP2} excitations and folds their dispersion into the Brillouin zone defined by the periodicity.
+In this Letter, we investigate one example of the consequences of reduced translational symmetry arising from moiré potentials in topologically ordered states.
+Specifically, we examine how the neutral excitations of the gapped Laughlin FQH state, the magnetorotons \cite{GMP,GMP2}, are modified when a periodic potential is added to the Hamiltonian.
+The external potential mixes magnetoroton excitations differing by a reciprocal lattice vector and folds their dispersion into the Brillouin zone defined by the moir\'e periodicity.
 We find that magnetoroton mixing is governed by the equal-time three-point density correlation function of the Laughlin state, which we evaluate using Monte Carlo simulations.
-As the periodic potential is made stronger, the minimum of the lowest magnetoroton band decreases, suggesting a soft-mode instability of the Laughlin state toward a competing Wigner crystal state that has an integer (with Chern number $C=0$ or $1$) rather than a fractional quantum Hall effect.
-The periodic potential also mixes moir\'e reciprocal lattice vector magnetoroton excitations into the ground state, and as recognized previously \cite{Fengcheng_MoireAssisted}, by doing so makes the THz range intra-Landau-level excitations infrared active.
-Here we show that the coupling with THz radiation is strongly enhanced when the periodic potential's primitive reciprocal lattice vectors align with the undisturbed systems' magnetoroton dispersion minimum, as illustrated in \cref{fig:THz}.
+Notably, the mixing enables moiré magnetorotons to directly couple to optical probes--in stark contrast with the case of two-dimensional electron gases in strong magnetic fields.
+Building on this result, we demonstrate that coupling to THz radiation is strongly enhanced when the primitive reciprocal lattice vectors of the periodic potential align with the undisturbed system's magnetoroton dispersion minimum, as illustrated in \cref{fig:THz}.
+This enhancement of the optical conductivity opens up possibilities for future spectroscopic probes of collective excitations in topologically-ordered states.